Sineworknegasi/ZICH-PDF-TO-AUDIO-CONVERTER/README.md

 ## Installation
 To install the PDF to Audio Converter, follow these steps:

-1. Download the software package from [insert link to software package].
+1. Download the software package from [https://github.com/Sineworknegasi/ZICH-PDF-TO-AUDIO-CONVERTER/].
 2. Run the installation file and follow the prompts to complete the installation.
 3. Once the installation is complete, launch the software.